Oikio/clean-architecture-fe/readme.md

 StateUpdaters should work only with their own Cell.
 Selectors are optional, you might not need them because you just use streams which you need.

-#Dispatcher
+# Dispatcher
 Dispatcher is a stream of intents for useCases
 Dispacther provides dispatch method for intents

 # Intents
 Intents are dispatching events to Dispatcher
-They are the only way to update useCases and can be used in top layer of application (in Components, Services and etc)
+They are the only way to update useCases and can be used in top layer of application (in Components, Services, Router and etc)

 # UseCases
 UseCases are streams subscribed to Dispatcher